buttonpushertv/buttonpusherTTRPG/99-Templates/newCampaignSimpleAtlasTemplate.md

 This Leaflet block is setup to display within a collapsible callout block.
 This allows the map to be set to be collapsed or expanded by default.

-To make the Leaflet block below visible on this note, remove the indicated line below the Leaflet block and place a set of double quote marks here-->
+To make the Leaflet block below visible on this note, remove the indicated line below the Leaflet block and place a set of double percentage characters here-->

 > [!metadata|map]+ World Map
 > ```leaflet